 Ahrefs provides visually dense information that is extremely useful but can be hard to read for those unfamiliar with technical SEO or the tool itself.

 Semrush’s platform is designed to be a little more user-friendly.
-Reports in Semrush will both highlight technical SEO issues and suggest how to fix them, which is ideal for business users who are just learning SEO or very small teams where content marketers also moonlight as the SEO pro.
+Reports in Semrush will both highlight technical SEO issues and suggest how to fix them.
+This is ideal for business users who are just learning SEO or small teams where content marketers also moonlight as the SEO pro (Figure E).

-You really can’t go wrong with either Ahrefs or Semrush.
-They’re both excellent suites that are improving and adding new features all the time.
+Now that you have had the opportunity to compare Ahrefs and Semrush, you can see that they are both impressive SEO solutions.
+You really can’t go wrong with either Ahrefs or Semrush, as both are excellent suites that are improving and adding new features all the time.
 However, in the world of marketing, you need every advantage.

 Use Ahrefs if: